Homemade Cleaning Products

 For A Greener Home

-Detoxing your household cleaning products is no fun when faced with a dizzyingly long list of toxic chemicals that you can barely even pronounce.
+Detoxing your household cleaning products is no fun when faced with a dizzyingly long list of toxic chemicals that have documented negative health effects.
 What’s worse?
 Walking down the aisles of your local store trying to decipher ingredient lists, ultimately, leaving empty-handed and defeated.

 When I first began to clean out my cabinets I felt exhausted and confused by the many options on the market, which have become easier to navigate now that I make my own.
 It turns out that DIY cleaning products are just as effective and an easy and affordable option that’s way more eco-friendly than many of the big name brands.
 Not to mention that with only 3 ingredients you’ll know these recipes by heart in no time and feel even more empowered to make long-lasting change in every area of your life.